hamoudi8080/GMD/Post 2.md

 #### Physics:

-- Physics engine for character movement and interaction with the environment.
+- Physics for character movement and interaction with the environment.
 - Realistic collisions and interactions during combat sequences.

 ### Game Elements